Automatic disk usage management in Windows Server Backup

 Windows Server Backup (WSB) is the built-in backup and recovery solution for Windows server environments.
 It allows users to backup a full server, the system state, storage volumes and specific files or folders.
 First introduced in Windows Server 2008, WSB has been added new functionalities in Windows Server 2008 R2 and later versions including automatic usage of disk space, smaller and faster incremental backups and so on.
 For instance, you can create Windows Server Backup incremental to network share via VHD file.

 Users benefit a lot from the new functionality of automatic disk usage management.
 After you configure a scheduled backup, WSB automatically manages the disk usage—you do not need to concern yourself with running out of disk space after repeated backups.
 However, some users find Windows Server Backup not deleting old backups regardless of automatic disk usage management feature.
-Here is a real case:
+How it comes?

 How comes Windows Server Backup not deleting old backups?